-Pioneering search for pancreatic cancer 'fingerprint' in simple blood testApril 23rd, 2013 in Cancer /
+Pioneering search for pancreatic cancer 'fingerprint' in simple blood testApril 23, 2013 in Medicine & Health / Cancer

 Pioneering research to investigate whether pancreatic cancer can be detected early through a blood test is to be spearheaded by the University of Leicester thanks to new funding provided by Hope Against Cancer.